 House Bill 1457 proposes comprehensive reforms to the management and delivery of aging and disability services in Florida.
-The bill repeals section 400.0067, which relates to the State Long-Term Care Ombudsman Council, and amends various sections of Florida Statutes to revise Medicaid enrollment requirements for long-term care services.
-Key provisions include the establishment of a statewide preenrollment list managed by the Department of Elderly Affairs, the introduction of a frailty-based screening tool for prioritizing enrollment, and new responsibilities for the Department, such as designating area agencies on aging and providing direct services when necessary.
-Additionally, the bill enhances financial management protocols for area agencies on aging, including salary caps for administrative employees and competitive procurement requirements.
+The bill repeals section 400.0067 concerning the State Long-Term Care Ombudsman Council and amends various sections of Florida Statutes to revise Medicaid requirements for long-term care services.
+Key provisions include the establishment of a statewide preenrollment list maintained by the Department of Elderly Affairs, a new screening process prioritizing individuals based on their needs, and automatic priority enrollment for certain high-risk individuals.
+Additionally, the bill revises the responsibilities of the Department of Elderly Affairs, allowing it to provide direct services when appropriate, and introduces stricter guidelines for area agencies on aging, including competitive procurement of contracts and a salary cap for administrative employees.

 Statutes affected: H 1457 Filed: 430.03, 430.04, 430.2053, 430.503, 430.605, 430.901, 744.2004, 744.2103, 744.3701, 744.441, 400.0060, 400.0065, 400.0073, 400.0087, 430.504